 - FEAT and state policy supporting employment of persons with disabilities;

-- Different possibilities for employment and the success stories of Kansans with disabilities;
+- Different possibilities for employment and a spotlight on success stories of Kansans with disabilities;

 - The family/parent role in supporting employment; and,